 AI Is Already Here.
-Your Church Doesn't Have to Be Afraid of It.
+Your Church Doesn't Have To Be Afraid of It.

 If your church staff has been hearing more about AI tools in the last year, you're not imagining things.
 From automated email drafts to social media scheduling assistants, artificial intelligence has quietly moved from tech headlines into everyday ministry workflows.
 The question for most church leaders isn't whether AI exists.
 It's whether it's actually useful for a team of five running a church of 200.